 Joint exercises on the fundamentals from the online course

 This combination of online course and personal support guarantees you a consistent quality of onboarding for all employees.
-In addition, “Blended Onboarding” provides a uniform knowledge base upon which further training can take place.
+In addition, “Blended Onboarding” provides a uniform knowledge base upon which further training can be built.
 This makes onboarding an increasingly popular topic for Blended Learning.

 2. Why Sales as Blended Learning?

-In sales, not only SNIPES relies on Blended Learning, but also automotive giant DAIMLER, and more and more academies of the SPARKASSE.
+In sales, not only is SNIPES using Blended Learning, but also automotive giant DAIMLER, and more and more academies of SPARKASSE.

-Whether in retail, banking, or insurance: In all these areas, direct customer contact is at the center of attention.
-For this process to run smoothly and uniformly across the company, both theoretical basic knowledge and practical guidance are needed.
+Whether in retail, banking, or insurance: In all these areas, direct customer contact is at the center.
+To ensure that this runs smoothly and uniformly across the company, both theoretical basic knowledge and practical guidance are required.

 Sales: Content for the Online Course